Earn College Credit While Still in High School

-The MTSU Dual Enrollment program allows high school students to complete coursework online or on campus.
-In some cases, classes might be available at Central Magnet School in Murfreesboro and coming soon to other area high schools.
-It's a perfect choice for students who plan to attend MTSU, but course credits are generally transferable anywhere in Tennessee.
+The MTSU Dual Enrollment program allows high school students to take college classes before they graduate.
+It’s a perfect choice for students who plan to attend MTSU, but course credits may also be transferable to other colleges and universities, based on their transfer policies.

-- Have a minimum 3.0 high school GPA;
+- have a minimum 3.0 high school GPA; or

-- Have a minimum composite of 22 ACT (SAT composite of 1020); (Students enrolling in English or mathematics must have
+- have a minimum composite of 22 ACT (SAT composite of 1020); or equivalent ACT Plan test score

 Dual Enrollment Grant